Dipshandc/Dipshandc/README.md

-# 💫 About Me:
+# About Me:
-Hi!
-I am a passionate backend developer and I'm currently working as fullstack developer intern.
+Hi, I’m someone who truly loves solving problems.
+Growing up, I was always fascinated by math, constantly asking why something works, why something doesn’t, and thinking that if one thing works, then another should too.
+Discovering computer science felt like coming home, a world full of logic, rules, and principles where every failure means there’s something new to understand.
+I’m passionate about writing and solving backend logic, exploring data structures and algorithms, and currently improving my skills in system design, DevOps, and AWS.
+Problem-solving is what I enjoy the most.

 ## 🔗 Connect with me:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/_______dc.00) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/dipshandc)